Full Menu

 School Safety Coordinators

-What is a School Safety Coordinator?
+What is a School Safety Coordinator (SSC)?

 All SSCs are required to have a School Security Officer (SSO) certification through the Commonwealth of Virginia, which is a non-law enforcement certification designed to provide additional resources and training for those providing safety and security functions within our schools.
 SSCs are required to adhere to all APS policies and procedures, the Code of Virginia, Department of Criminal Justice Services (DCJS) requirements and regulations, and the School Safety Officer Licensure Manual and Regulations.
 The training program from DCJS consists of 16 hours of initial training with additional continuing education every two years.
 Arlington Public Schools SSC training program includes 60 hours of initial training with additional continuing education every year.
 SSCs are directly employed by APS and report to a supervisor within our Department of Safety, Security, Risk and Emergency Management.